seqscope/NovaScope/docs/installation/requirement.md

 !!! info
 	[NovaScope](../index.md) has been tested for compatibility with [Python](https://www.python.org/) v3.9.12, v3.10, and v3.12.2.

-If you don't have Python installed on your system and you follow the above [Snakemake installation instructions](#installing-snakemake-using-conda-and-mamba), Python of the specified version should be installed during the process.
+If you don't have Python installed and you follow the above [Snakemake installation instructions](#installing-snakemake-using-conda-and-mamba), Python of the specified version should be installed during the process.

-To verify the installation or the version of Python on your system, run the following command:
+To verify the installation or the version, run:

 ```bash
 python --version